-Women are often told that the average menstrual cycle lasts 28 days.
-In reality, this number is based on mean and median averages.
+Women are often told that the average menstrual cycle lasts 28 days, but in reality this is an outdated number based on averages.
 What counts as a normal period varies widely from woman to woman.
-A normal period may occur every 21 days to 35 days and typically lasts two to eight days.
+A normal period may occur every 21 days to 35 days and typically lasts two to seven days.

 An irregular period is defined as one or more of the following: